See our helpful resources on exclusions in the links below

 Successful Reintegration of Autistic Pupils Following School Exclusion

-In this resource we talk about understanding the impact of exclusion and exploring reintegration preparation and strategies that schools can use following an autistic child or young person’s exclusion from school.
-Families may also be interested in this information to reassure themselves that their child is fully supported following an exclusion.
+Families may also be interested in this information to reassure themselves that their child is being fully supported following a suspension.

 School Exclusions: A Guide for Parents

-A guide to help parents navigate equality law, rights and entitlements when their autistic child is excluded or at risk of exclusion from school
+A guide to help parents navigate equality law, their rights and their entitlements when their autistic child is excluded or at risk of exclusion from school.

 Exclusion: A Guide to Help Governing Boards

-A guide to help governing boards comply with equality law when considering a headteacher’s decision to exclude an autistic pupil
+A guide to help governing boards comply with equality law when considering a decision to exclude an autistic pupil.